 1. Course Code HS 742 2.
 Title of the Course Twentieth Century and the European Novel 3.
 Credit Structure L-T-P-Credits 2-1-0-3 4.
-Name of the Concerned Discipline English 5.
+Name of the English Concerned Discipline 5.
 Pre-requisite, if any NIL 6.
 Scope of the course An attempt will be made to position the genre as a mode of response to a period of volatility and turbulence on the European continent.
-The course could include selections from other genres and alternative media in order to examine concepts such as nation, state and citizenship and the way in which these concepts pan out in literary narrative.
+The course could include selections from other genres and alternative media in order to examine concepts such as nation, state and citizenship and the way in which these 7 Carrie a Crillalarra concepts pan out in literary narrative.
 7. Course Syllabus Marcel Proust - Swan in Love Thomas Mann - Dr. Faustus Franz Kafka - The Trial Albert Camus - The Outsider Joseph Roth- The Radetsky March Italo Calvino- If on a winter's night a traveler 8.
-Suggested Books Mikhail Bakhtin, Dialogic Imagination Milan Kundera, The Art of the Novel Roland Barthes, A Barthes Reader, ed. by Susan Sontag André Brink, The Novel: Language and Narrative from Cervantes to Calvino Georg Lukács, The Theory of the Novel Jenny Mander, Remapping the Rise of the European Novel Christopher Nash, World-games: the tradition of anti-realist revolt Vladimir Nabokov, Lectures on Literature Jacques Derrida, Spectres of Marx Giorgio Agamben, State of Exception Alain Badiou, Being and Event Sigmund Freud, Civilization and its Discontents
+Suggested Pooks 1.
+Mikhail Bakhtin, Dialogic Imagination 0.
+Suggested Books 2.
+Milan Kundera, The Art of the Novel 3.
+Roland Barthes, A Barthes Reader, ed. by Susan Sontag 4.
+André Brink, The Novel: Language and Narrative from Cervantes to Calvino 5.
+Georg Lukács, The Theory of the Novel 6.
+Jenny Mander, Remapping the Rise of the European Novel 7.
+Christopher Nash, World-games: the tradition of anti-realist revolt 8.
+Vladimir Nabokov, Lectures on Literature 9.
+Jacques Derrida, Spectres of Marx 10.
+Giorgio Agamben, State of Exception 11.
+Alain Badiou, Being and Event 12.
+Sigmund Freud, Civilization and its Discontents